saurabhbiswas/Easy-FrontEnd/README.md

 ### Error handling

-Server side [succes/error] is shown as Notification
+Server side [succes/error] is shown as Notification.

 Client side error is shown as inline error.